New England Revolution: Head coaches

-The club's current head coach and sporting director is Bruce Arena.
-The club's previous head coach was Mike Lapper, the interim replacement for Brad Friedel who was appointed the position on November 9, 2017, and subsequently fired on May 9, 2019.
-There have been eight permanent managers and four interim managers of the Revolution since the appointment of the club's first professional manager, Frank Stapleton in 1996.
+The most recent head coach was Caleb Porter, who was announced on December 19, 2023, and dismissed on September 15, 2025.
+Porter took over after a months-long vacancy in the head coaching position, which had been temporarily filled first by interim head coach Richie Williams, then by Clint Peay.
+Before that, Bruce Arena helmed the club from 2019 until resigning in 2023 as a result of an investigation into misconduct.
+Previously, Mike Lapper was the interim replacement for Brad Friedel, who was appointed the position in 2017 and subsequently fired in 2019.
+There have been eight permanent managers and six interim managers of the Revolution since the appointment of the club's first professional manager, Frank Stapleton in 1996.
 The club's longest-serving head coach, in terms of both length of tenure and number of games overseen, is Steve Nicol, who managed the club between 2002 and 2011.